How will all the expats in Spain be affected by Coronavirus?

 Many borders are locked down, and you may no be able to enter Spain if you are abroad, or leave the country to go back to your main residency.

-We will now explore those two areas into greater detail.
+We will now explore those two areas in greater detail.

-Ask anything to our lawyers and get an answer in just a few minutes!
+Do you have any doubt?
+Ask anything to our lawyers and get an instant answer here:

 Impact of Coronavirus on Spanish immigration procedures for foreigners

 If you had an appointment with the immigration office to renew your TIE or residency card, or any other kind of scheduled activity, those are now canceled.

 For the duration of the alert state, all immigration procedures will be paralyzed.
 You can’t process any file or have an appointment in person.

 Furthermore, all deadlines suspended, both in procedural and administrative matters.
 And that is also true for the time deadlines regarding immigration appeals against visa decisions that were active.